Blacktail92/win10-environment-setup/README.md

-# win10_env_script
+# Windows 10 Environment Setup

-My custom Windows 10 deployment soultion
+Script to build a custom Windows 10 environment.